z-katas/arch-katas-dcc/README.md

         The system has to be highly available so that the onboarding process is smooth
   3. Testability

-#### Candidate - Service
+#### 2. Candidate - Service

 ##### Responsibilities
   1. Register Candidate to the platform
   2. Profile Creation/Completion of the Candidate
   3. Uploading the road map of the candidate
-  4. Assigment creation for the candidate
+  4. Tracking candidate progress
-  5. Tracking candidate progress
+  5. Program enrollment of the candidate
-  6. Invite to the community meetings (Should this be handle by eventing service)
+  6. Taking feedback from the candidate.
-  7. Program enrollment of the candidate
+  7. Take feeback on the candidate
-  8. Taking feedback from the candidate.
+  8. Pull data from linkedIn

 ##### Architectural Characteristics
   1. Interoperability